tldr-pages/tldr/pages/common/pueue-reset.md

 `pueue reset`

-- Kill all tasks and terminate their [c]hildren and reset everything:
+- Kill all tasks and terminate their children and reset everything:

 `pueue reset -c`

 - Reset without asking for confirmation:

-`pueue reset -f`
+`pueue reset --force`